 Ideas for Creative Worship

 Bible Journaling and Illustrating

 Are you more of an arts and crafts type person than a music person?
 Bible journaling is a popular activity that many women enjoy.
 You will need a journaling Bible, which is basically a Bible with space in one column for you to draw or write.
 You will also need some art supplies such as colored pencils, stencils, colored pens, and perhaps some stickers.
 Dayspring offers all the supplies you need to create beautiful artwork featuring your favorite verses in their Bible Journaling section.
-If you choose to buy something, enter the code “THANKYOU” to receive 25% off your entire order.
+Right now, they are offering kits that include lots of creative supplies.

 Finding Jesus in the Woods and Gardens

 Maybe you are more of an outdoors type person.
 What better way to worship the Creator than to get out in His creation?
 Perhaps take a blank notebook with you and go out on a hike, get in a kayak or canoe, or hop on your bicycle to a favorite natural place.
 When you get there, use your notebook to record your thoughts and meditations about God’s greatness, beauty, majesty, power.
 Maybe sketch something that particularly inspires you to worship.
 Click here for an illuminating discussion about how dirt inspires worship.